fbpx

 It is no surprise that we (the UK) are a nation of pet lovers, with around 40% of households sharing their homes with a domestic animal.
 As much as we love them, pet ownership can come with some challenges, especially when it comes to living a plastic-free lifestyle.

-So many pet toys, food and wellness products are conveniently packaged in plastic or are made from plastic.
+So many pet toys, food and wellness products are individually packaged in plastic or are made from plastic.
 To help you move away from the run of the mill plastic products, we are here to share some handy tips to help you find a more natural and sustainable alternative to some of your pet owning needs.

-Grubs up!
+Grubs up

 Most high street brands sell pet food and treats in convenient portion size pouches.
 But these are usually made from lots of different materials so they can’t be recycled.
 This means they’ll end up in the bin and then landfill.

 Alternatively, making your own dog treats can be a brilliant way to feed your dog healthy snacks for good behaviour.
-As well as cutting down on unnecessary plastic packaging, you can also reduce your food waste by using vegetable offcuts, like broccoli stems, and if you have a dehydrator you can use this to make dried treats with a variety of foods, such as chicken hearts bought from your local butcher.
+As well as cutting down on unnecessary plastic packaging, you can also reduce your food waste by using vegetable offcuts, like broccoli stems, and if you have a dehydrator, you can use this to make dried treats with a variety of foods, such as chicken hearts bought from your local butcher.

 Plastic pet bowls tend to be the norm for our furry friends to eat from.
 While they might be light, they are not as long lasting or healthy (for your pet or the planet) as ceramic or stainless steel.
 You can buy them in most pet shops or check out Freecycle or Facebook Marketplace for some being given away.